Foremilk Hindmilk Imbalance

 - The baby spits up a lot.

 - Increased frequency of wanting to feed with very short feeding sessions.
 (5 - 10 Minutes); not becoming satisfied.
-Many mothers with Foremilk-hindmilk imbalances may think that they have a low milk supply even though their breasts are always full; this is because their babies are continually needing to feed.
+Many mothers with oversupply issues may think they have a low milk supply even though their breasts are always full; because their babies continually need to feed.

 - Slow weight gain.

-- Choking at feeds and excessive milk spray.
-Mostly due to an accompanying fast flow of milk.
+- Choking at feeds and excessive milk spray is primarily due to an accompanying fast flow of milk.

-- The mother may be engorged, may struggle with plugged ducts and mastitis.
+- The mother may be engorged and may struggle with plugged ducts and mastitis.

 - Cracked and painful nipples.